 The first list, what drives me forward, is all about the force for change and energy that drives you on.
 Make a list as quickly as you can for what drives you forward.
 EgI feel sad about…I’m bored with…I need more… etc

 When you’ve completed your list, turn your attention to what holds you back

 I’m worried if I do this, that…I don’t think I can…I’m anxious about…

 When you’ve completed both lists, take a look at them both.
 Is one longer than the other?
 What does that tell you?

 You might want to score each item out of 10 for its relative importance or power or ask yourself, ‘Is this true?’ for each statement.
 The idea is to bring you into a deeper understanding of the multiple thoughts and feelings you might have around change so you can attend to each and everyone of them.

 Are you impatient for change or scared of it?

-If you’d like a safe space to discuss what areas of your life you’d like to change, I offer counselling and psychotherapy in Totnes, and online to support you through your experience.
+If you’d like a safe space to discuss what areas of your life you’d like to change, I offer coaching and psychotherapy online to support you through your experience.
 Get in touch to make a first appointment, via email or by calling me on 07443 640556.